3. Setting Up Your Robin Cluster

 Note

-If the standard deployment YAMLs are used for the License Proxy server, the url through which it can be contacted is: <host_ipaddress>:<svc_node_port>.
+If the standard deployment YAMLs are used for the License Proxy server, the URL through which it can be contacted is: <host_ipaddress>:<svc_node_port>.
 The default NodePort used is 31123.

-# robin license activate
+# robin cert-group list

 Note